shutokawabata0723/Sedori-Interface/README.md

 `1. download all directories and files.`<br>
 `2. open farber.html`<br>
 `3.
 You can check box and then play sound`<br>
+`4.
+You know how html, css and javascript connect to one another by reading code.`<br>

 # Licence